 Does Diet Affect ADHD?

-A question often asked in ADHD circles is does diet affect ADHD?
+A question often asked in the ADHD community is ‘does diet affect ADHD?’

 The diet question is a difficult one because many parents seem to automatically become a little defensive about it.

 If you’re a parent, you undoubtedly know all about guilt.
 We feel it almost all the time in relation to our kids.
 We blame ourselves for everything we can blame ourselves for and then some.

 Food is so much more than just sustenance.
 Eating can be a source of comfort, a pleasure, a bribe or a treat as well as being a social act.
 As parents, especially mothers, it speaks of mothering, nurturing and providing for our children.
 Love goes into our cooking and we take pride in seeing our kids grow and develop as a result.
 It’s instinctual and goes to the heart of what being a parent is all about.

 With that kind of emotional importance attached to food, its no wonder this question makes parents feel their basic nurturing skills are being questioned and their hackles rise.